 As Shakespeare famously penned, “truth will out.”
 The truth is that the small steps Hollywood has taken are not enough to guarantee a film industry that reflects its customers.
 Thanks, Mr. Singleton for knocking off that we’re-post-racial-because-12-years-a-slave-won-the-Oscar buzz.

-Author: Susan X Jane
+View all posts by Susan X Jane

 One thought on “Boyz N The Biz”